Pseudowire Emulation Edge to Edge (pwe3)

 Pseudowire Emulation Edge to Edge (PWE3) will specify the

-encapsulation, transport, control, management, interworking and
+encapsulation, transport, control, management, interworking

-A pseudowire emulates a point-to-point link, and provides a
+A pseudowire emulates a point-to-point or point-to-multipoint

-single service which is perceived by its user as an unshared
+link, and provides a single service which is perceived by

-link or circuit of the chosen service.
-It is not intended that
+service.
+It is not intended that an emulated service will

-an emulated service will be indistinguishable from the service
+be indistinguishable from the service that is being emulated.

-that is being emulated.
-The emulation need only be sufficient
+The emulation need only be sufficient for the satisfactory

-necessarily involves a degree of cost-performance trade-off.
+degree of cost-performance trade-off.
+In some cases it may

-In some cases it may be necessary to design more than one
+be necessary to design more than one emulation mechanism in

-emulation mechanism in order to resolve these design
+order to resolve these design conflicts.
+All emulated service

-conflicts.
-All emulated service definitions must include an
+definitions must include an applicability statement describing

-applicability statement describing the faithfulness of the
+the faithfulness of the emulation.

-emulation.
-Switching, multiplexing, modification or other
+Switching, multiplexing, modification or other operation on

-part of the emulation, is out of the scope of the PWE3 WG.
+emulation, is out of the scope of the PWE3 WG.

-PWE3 will make use of existing IETF specified mechanisms
+PWE3 will make use of existing IETF-specified mechanisms

 unless there are technical reasons why the existing mechanisms